jooyoungseo/edmdown/README.md

 ## Loading package:
 library(edmdown)

-## Making a template using RStudio; do the following if you are a non-RStudio user:
+## Do the following if you are a non-RStudio user:
-rmarkdown::draft(
-  file = "my_article",
+rmarkdown::draft(file = "my_article",
    template = "jedm_article",
    package = "edmdown"
 )

 # After editing, use the bookdown knit button in RStudio; if you don't use RStudio, do the following in your R console: